(Article last updated: April 4, 2018)

 While my 8-year old and 4-year old would have probably enjoyed themselves (and stuffed themselves on dessert!), I think we could have spent the $140 better on them.

 Bottom line: this makes for a nice relaxing, elegant, romantic night on the water.
-If you’re a WDW veteran looking for a new thing to try, like desserts and drinks, and you’re looking for the best view of the fireworks south of Bay Lake Tower, I can recommend the Ferrytale Wishes Dessert Cruise.
+If you’re a WDW veteran looking for a new thing to try, like desserts and drinks, and you’re looking for the best view of the fireworks south of Bay Lake Tower, I can recommend the Ferrytale Fireworks: A Sparkling Dessert Cruise.